Approximate Message Passing for Quantum State Tomography: Introduction

-These challenges can be broached by making structural assumptions about the target state to be reconstructed, such as low-rank structure~\cite{gross_quantum_2010, gross_recovering_2011, guta_rank-based_2012, kim_fast_2023}.
-A low-rank assumption is natural as the rank of the density matrix corresponds to the number of pure states in the underlying mixed state ensemble.
-Under these assumptions, it is possible to apply \emph{compressed sensing} techniques such as trace minimization~\cite{gross_quantum_2010} or the matrix LASSO~\cite{flammia_quantum_2012} to both reduce the number of measurements that must be collected and improve the computational resource requirements for performing QST.
+In order to improve the resource scaling for the QST protocol, one can impose structure on the target state to be reconstructed, such as low-rank structure~\cite{gross_quantum_2010, gross_recovering_2011, guta_rank-based_2012, kim_fast_2023}.
+A low-rank approximation is natural, as the rank of the density matrix corresponds to the number of pure states in the underlying mixed state ensemble.
+With this approximation, it is possible to apply \emph{compressed sensing} techniques such as constrained trace minimization~\cite{gross_quantum_2010} or the matrix LASSO~\cite{flammia_quantum_2012} to both reduce the number of measurements that must be collected---i.e., the number of circuits that must be executed---and improve the computational resource requirements for performing QST.

-One compressed sensing technique that has not yet been tried for QST is \emph{approximate message passing} (AMP)~\cite{DMM2009, bayati_dynamics_2011, feng_unifying_2022}.
-AMP refers to a class of iterative algorithms that can be used to solve linear inverse problems, and these algorithms have two features that make them particularly attractive.
-First, they can be easily tailored to take advantage of prior information on the structure of the signal, such as low-rank structure~\cite{matsushita_low-rank_2013, deshpande_information-theoretically_2014, deshpande_asymptotic_2016, montanari_non-negative_2014, kabashima_phase_2016, lesieur_constrained_2017, fletcher_iterative_2018, berthier_state_2020, montanari_estimation_2021}.
-Second, under suitable conditions, AMP theory provides precise asymptotic guarantees in the high-dimensional regime, where the ratio of the number of measurements to the dimension of the signal being reconstructed tends to a constant~\cite{bayati_lasso_2012,donoho_information-theoretically_2012, sur_likelihood_2019}.
-It is conjectured that in this setting, AMP achieves the optimal asymptotic estimation error among all polynomial-time algorithms~\cite{celentano_fundamental_2019}.
+A powerful compressed sensing technique that has thus far remained unexplored in the QST setting is \emph{approximate message passing} (AMP)~\cite{DMM2009, bayati_dynamics_2011, feng_unifying_2022}.
+AMP refers to a class of iterative algorithms that can be used to solve linear inverse problems.
+These algorithms are particularly useful for two reasons.
+First, they are easily tailored to incorporate prior information about the structure of the signal, such as low-rank structure~\cite{matsushita_low-rank_2013, deshpande_information-theoretically_2014, deshpande_asymptotic_2016, montanari_non-negative_2014, kabashima_phase_2016, lesieur_constrained_2017, fletcher_iterative_2018, berthier_state_2020, montanari_estimation_2021}.
+Second, provided that certain technical conditions on the sensing map and signal are met, AMP achieves asymptotically optimal reconstruction error in the \emph{large-system limit}~\cite{bayati_lasso_2012,donoho_information-theoretically_2012, sur_likelihood_2019}, where the ratio of the number of measurements to the dimension of the signal tends to a constant.
 These characteristics make AMP a promising candidate for low-rank QST, where the quantum state has a known structure, and the dimension of the quantum state grows exponentially.
 In this paper, we explore the application of AMP to low-rank QST.
+Our results demonstrate that an AMP-based approach to low-rank QST can reduce the reconstruction error by {\em over an order of magnitude} compared to existing low-rank QST techniques (see Figures~\ref{fig:observable-comparison} and \ref{fig:shot-comparison}).